bkjohn2018/fuel-tracker/README.md

   - Liabilities are reversed when refunded or offset in future rate periods.

 - **Fuel Cost Tracker Mechanism:**
-  - Fuel Tracker's variance logging (+/- 2% tolerance) is designed to support fuel cost trackers/true-ups, a common regulatory mechanism explicitly contemplated by ASC 980.
+  - FIRE's variance logging (+/- 2% tolerance) is designed to support fuel cost trackers/true-ups, a common regulatory mechanism explicitly contemplated by ASC 980.

 ## Quickstart